aurimas-darguzis/testing/README.md

 * use linting tool (EsLint).
 Learn how to write custom lint rools as well
 * testing code
 * manual testing
+* educating on how to write good quality code